 One of the obvious differences between acupuncture and dry needling is their age.
 Acupuncture has been used for thousands of years to treat pain and minor ailments, whereas dry needling is thought to have been used for the first time in the 1950s.

 Another difference between dry needling and acupuncture is that they tend to be used to treat different conditions.

 Dry needling is incredibly helpful in dealing with acute onset, musculoskeletal related conditions, such as Whiplash.
 Within 5 – 10 minutes of treatment, you can restore a huge amount of painless range of motion (ROM).

-What is more, dry needling has a role in dealing with Triggerpoints*, so you can expect very quick (but short lived) results in longer term conditions.
+What is more, dry needling has a role in dealing with medical acupuncture, so you can expect very quick (but short lived) results in longer term conditions.
 In our beginners’ courses, you would explore how to best implement your dry needling skills alongside your other modalities for maximum effect.